javedh-dev/javedh-dev.github.io/content/posts/welcome_post.md

 ---
-title: "Greetings Stranger ❤️"
+title: "Greetings Stranger 👋"
-date: 2023-01-20T08:16:57+05:30
+date: 2022-02-28T09:33:40+05:30
 draft: false
+weight: 1
 ---

 <br></br>
-I am **Javed Hussain**, a human who is a Software engineer by profession (and most importantly I :heart: that).
+I am **Javed Hussain**, a human who is a Software engineer by profession (and most importantly I ❤️ that).
 I am quite curious about how things work be it any field.

 Thanks for stopping by.
 It is my personal space where I share my thoughts and experiences occasionally.
 Whatever is published here are totally my own thoughts and opinions.
 I am whole-heartily open to any correction or discussion.